Ernest Nuamah: Lyon

 On 7 July 2024, Lyon announced the permanent transfer of Nuamah from RWD Molenbeek for a reported fee of €28.5 million.

 In the final days of the 2024 summer transfer window, a €19 million transfer of Nuamah to Premier League club Fulham fell through at the last minute.
 Despite an agreement and a medical examination, Nuamah broke down into tears thought to be tears of joy but instead he disappeared during the final stages of the deal, reportedly due to his reluctance to leave Lyon.
 Later, Lyon's owner John Textor apologized for the situation that led to Nuamah feeling forced out of the club.

 On April 6, 2025, during Ligue 1 matchday 28 against LOSC, Ernest Nuamah was forced off the pitch in the 7th minute with a knee injury sustained in a duel with Gabriel Gudmundsson.
 Two days later, OL announced that Nuamah had suffered a rupture of the anterior cruciate ligament in his left knee, ruling him out for the remainder of the season.

+International career

+On November 4, 2022, Nuamah was included by Otto Addo, the head coach of the Ghana national team, in a provisional 55-man squad for the 2022 FIFA World Cup.
+However, he was not included in the final squad for the tournament.

+On December 31, 2023, he was selected in Chris Hughton's 27-man squad representing Ghana for the 2023 Africa Cup of Nations.

+Nuamah scored his first international goal on September 7, 2023, against the Central African Republic.
+Coming on as a substitute for Osman Bukari, he scored the winning goal late in the match, with the final score ending 2–1.

+On June 2, 2026, Nuamah was integrated by Ghana's coach Carlos Queiroz into his list of 26 players in order to compete in the 2026 FIFA World Cup.